Ajgautam01/Final-Report/README.md

 # Week 5  Flutter Tutorial
  Search Tutorial for Beginner on Youtube and Follow the **The Code Ninja** and complete the course.
- After the completing the course going to make First app ** Hello Wolrd**
+ After the completing the course going to make First app **Hello Wolrd** and  explore and Flutter

 # Week 6 First app in Flutter
 Create the starter Flutter app